-Medically Necessary Ambulance and Emergency Ambulance services are Covered Services when one or more of the following criteria are met:
+And one or more of the following criteria are met:

-- You are transported by a state licensed vehicle that is designed, equipped, and used only to transport the sick and injured and staffed by Emergency Medical Technicians (EMT), paramedics, or other certified medical professionals.
-This includes ground, water, fixed wing, and rotary wing air transportation. - For ground Ambulance, you are taken: - From your home, the scene of an accident or medical Emergency to a Hospital; - Between Hospitals, including when We require you to move from an Out-of-Network Hospital to an In-Network Hospital; - Between a Hospital and a Skilled Nursing Facility or other approved Facility; or - From a Hospital or Skilled Nursing Care Facility to your home. - For air or water Ambulance, you are taken: - From the scene of an accident or medical Emergency to a Hospital; - Between Hospitals, including when We require you to move from an Out-of-Network Hospital to an In-Network Hospital; or - Between a Hospital and an approved Facility.
+- For ground Ambulance, you are taken: - From your home, the scene of an accident or medical Emergency to a Hospital. - Between Hospitals, including when We require you to move from an Out-of-Network Hospital to an In-Network Hospital. - Between a Hospital and a Skilled Nursing Facility or other approved Facility. - From a Hospital or Skilled Nursing Care Facility to your home. - For air or water Ambulance, you are taken: - From the scene of an accident or medical Emergency to a Hospital. - Between Hospitals, including when We require you to move from an Out-of-Network Hospital to an In-Network Hospital. - Between a Hospital and an approved Facility.